anjanibhattar/Airbnb-Listings-Pacific-Grove/README.md

 # Airbnb-Listings-Pacific-Grove

-Airbnb - Listings, Reviews and Calendar details in Pacific Grove, California
+Data Cleaning and Exploratory Data Analysis of Airbnb - Listings, Reviews and Calendar details in Pacific Grove, California The dataset contains 244 rows and 106 columns